andersonsantos3/convolution/README.md

 The images folder contained in this project's directory has two images.
 An example of a command to run the application is:
 > python3 main.py images/noisy.jpg Gaussian --out_path ./results

 This command will open the image noisy.jpg and apply three Gaussian filters (5x5, 7x7 and 11x11) by means of the convolution operation.
+To maintain the image size during convolution, zero padding is used.
+After convolution, the results will be saved and shown on the screen.

 If you do not want to save the resulting images, simply do not enter the --out_path parameter.